Feyerabend/ABC80/BEFORE.md

 reduce costs as well as the heat issues.

 A renewed interest in the 1201 design came up as Seiko found interest for a scientific calculator.
-An improved design tuned into Intel 8008, a microprocessor that could claim to have started the microprocessor/microcomputer revolution.
-But also the lineage to its processors for ordinary PCs of today in x86.[^xintel]
+An improved design turned into Intel 8008, a microprocessor that could claim to have started the microprocessor/microcomputer revolution.
+But also the lineage to its processors for ordinary PCs of today in x86.[^xintel] *This is one of the strains from the stream.* The fact that the instruction set, or the use of little endian kept making progress for decades to come, was the demarkation of a strong hold.
+A physical habit, one might call it.
+Hard to overturn.

 ![Datapoint patent](assets/images/cw20dec1972.jpeg)